bcatarino/panoptes-scala-play/README.md

 * Permission based rules.
 * More code samples.
-* Opened to hear requests from you.
+* Any requests from you?